Maxi254/GitHubCloneProject/README.md

 I had forgotten
-Modification in main branch
+Modification in main branch.
 lets get it on
 Modification in feature-greeting branch.